Pulling the weeds in your law firm lawn or garden

 Are the happy clients who were thrilled with the legal services they were receiving all of a sudden becoming disgruntled?

-The reality is this is a never-ending process just like it is with your lawn or garden.
-It’s important not to wait when you see weeds starting to form, just like you shouldn’t wait when its forming in your lawn or garden.
+The reality is this is a never-ending process, just like it is with your lawn or garden.
+It’s important not to wait when you see weeds starting to form, just like you shouldn’t wait when they’re forming in your lawn or garden.
 You simply have to stop what you are doing and pull that weed before it’s too late.

 If you have any comments, feel free to share them below.